Barron Trump Should Be Left Alone In Staying With Presidential Tradition, According To Official White House Statement

 “It is a longstanding tradition that the children of Presidents are afforded the opportunity to grow up outside of the political spotlight.
 The White House fully expects this tradition to continue.
 We appreciate your cooperation in this matter.”

-In this day and age of social media, it is all too easy to post angry words and poke fun at people and that can cause trouble, not to mention that the meanness can definitely hurt the person who is getting bullied.
+In this day and age of social media, it is all too easy to post angry words and poke fun at people, which can definitely hurt the person who is getting bullied.
 Kids especially can take those words to heart and it can many times have terrible consequences.
 It is hard enough to just be a kid these days, but to also be the son or daughter of a president and to be scrutinized can put more pressure on them.

 Ever since the inauguration of Donald Trump last week, there have been protests, negativity, and uproar in the world.
-Barron and his mom, First Lady Melania Trump, are now back living at Trump Tower where they will call home for a while longer.
+Barron and his mom, First Lady Melania Trump, are now back living at Trump Tower, a place they will call home for a while longer.
 The young boy is expected to finish school for the year and then they will both be moving into the White House.
 This decision has been met with controversy as well.
 It will be a different life for Barron, as it was for those presidential kids before him.

 Jenna Bush Hager Shared Some Photos Of The Obama Girls’ First White House Visit https://t.co/7UQfsEPiVb pic.twitter.com/RXHI4FCeN1